The Roots of Progress Fellowship

 How much knowledge of progress studies do I need to have?

 Enough to be clear that you are aligned with the basic ideas, and that you are excited about exploring a writing career in the field.
 Some fellows may have read multiple books, participated in the Progress Forum online and followed The Roots of Progress and other blogs and podcasts for years.
-Others may have only recently discovered the field: that’s ok; the immersion weeks will get you enough content to get started.
+Others may have only recently discovered the field: that’s ok.

 If you don’t know that much yet about progress studies, we’ve compiled a “getting started guide” here.
 We recommend that you invest a couple of hours a week for 4-6 weeks leading up to the start of the program becoming familiar with the core ideas.